azizsigar/addMeFunc/README.md

 well come to addMeFunction.com

-              # please be:
+              Please be:

 !organized, add another solutions under the functions,
 !use comment line for extra explanation,
 !dont touch the nodemon jsonlock json,